“I Need Someone To Talk To": 4 Ways To Get Help For Depression & Mental Health Issues

 Talking to another person can help if you’re feeling overwhelmed.
 You may want to talk to someone because of a traumatic event, a big life transition, or if you simply want to “vent”.

 No matter what your reason for outreach is, talking to someone who cares can help you sort through your feelings in a more productive and complete way.
-Additional benefits you can get from opening up to another person can include:
+Additional benefits of peer support may include:

 The ability to sort through complex feelings